hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 Should start automatically.

-The most basic way of telling everything is OK is by trying to screenshare anything, or open OBS and select pipewire source.
-If XDPH is running, a qt menu will pop up asking you what to share.
+The most basic way of seeing if everything is OK is by trying to screenshare anything, or by opening OBS and selecting the PipeWire source.
+If XDPH is running, a Qt menu will pop up asking you what to share.

-If it doesn't, and you get e.g. slurp, then XDPW is launching.
+If it doesn't, or if, for example, `slurp` gets opened instead, then XDPW is launching.
 In that case, try removing XDPW.

-XDPH will work on other wlroots compositors, but features available only on Hyprland will not work (e.g. window sharing)
+XDPH will work on other wlroots compositors, but features available only on Hyprland will not work (e.g. window sharing).

 For a nuclear option, you can use this script and `exec-once` it: